A global Muslim–Christian dialogue focused on what unites us through respectful conversation, shared scripture, and prayerful reflection.

 Shared eschatological study on the end of the age.

-The beginning of our global dialogue and friendship.
+The start of our global journey and friendship.

-Dialogue on family structures and spiritual legal traditions.
+Dialogue on family structures and legal traditions in Islam and Christianity.

 Exploring the unseen world and diverse metaphysical beliefs.